"A 'very smart lawyer' who offers clients extensive experience handling commercial litigation arising from real estate transactions." Chambers USA

 John served as one of the lead attorneys in a major class action resulting in a $25 million settlement and later served as trustee of the settlement fund in disbursing the proceeds of the case to hundreds of class members.
 This case was reported in the Wall Street Journal and other major financial publications.

 The Virginia Supreme Court hears all civil appeals on a discretionary basis, many seasoned trial attorneys have not argued a single Virginia Supreme Court case.
 Rarely does an attorney in private civil practice argue more than one or two in a lifetime.
-To date, John has 18 reported by the Virginia Supreme Court*:
+To date, John has handled over 20 appeals before the Virginia Supreme Court*:

 Eagle Harbor, LLC v.
 Isle of Wight County, 271 Va.
 603, 628 S.E.2d 298 (2006).